sonia-kwak/sonia-kwak.github.io/src/pages/ciclomapa/index.md

 ---

 # Overview

 Today in Brazil we face a big challenge of not having data on the cycling infrastructure available in our cities.
 This makes it very hard to paint a clear picture of our reality and measure the opportunities and impacts to society of improving urban mobility.

-I've teamed up with two important brazilian civil society organizations on cycling and urban mobility to design and developed the first platform of cycling maps encompassing all Brazilian cities.
-We've leveraged the data and collaborativeness of OpenStreetMap (OSM), a huge global initiative similar to a Wikipedia of maps.
+I've teamed up with [UCB (Brazil Cyclists Union)](https://uniaodeciclistas.org.br/) and [ITDP (Transport and Development Policy Institute)](https://itdpbrasil.org/), two important brazilian civil society organizations on cycling and urban mobility, to design and developed the first platform of cycling maps encompassing all Brazilian cities.

+We've leveraged the data and collaborativeness of [OpenStreetMap (OSM)](https://www.openstreetmap.org/), a huge global initiative similar to a Wikipedia of maps.
 I've created an open-source web application, free and accessible from any computer or smartphone, aimed at both the average citizen that doesn't know her city's bike paths, and researchers, who now have easy access to data to develop further analysis.

 The first version of this platform is already on production, but we consider it just the first step, a prototype to validate the concept, and we're undergoing research to understand better and prioritize all the opportunities that lie ahead.

 # Understanding the problem

 ## Kick off

-UCB (Brazil Cyclists Union) and ITDP (Transport and Development Policy Institute) are two civil society organizations that have joined forces to solve once and for all the problem of access to data on Brazil's cycling infrastructure.
 As the main stakeholders of the project my first activity was conducting a workshop using the Lean Canvas framework so we could make sure we were aligned on what we were going to build.

 ```grid|1
 ![](./leancanvas.jpg)